[B]My picks:[/B] Short GBPUSD (pending)

 [B]Expertise:[/B] Global Macro, Classic Technical Analysis

-The fundamental reasons to be short GBPUSD are fairly straight-forward: the latest economic growth forecasts suggest the US will outperform the UK by 1.4% on average in 2009 and 2010, suggesting the Fed will lead their counterparts at the BOE in raising interest rates and unwinding quantitative easing measures; from a valution standpoint, GBPUSD is highly overvalued versus its implied “fair” exchange rate, bolstering the bearish scenario.
-Technically, GBPUSD has put in a formidable Bearish Engulfing candlestick ahead of resistance marked by the swing high from late October of last year, suggesting that a top may be in place.
-That said, prices are trading above an upward-sloping trend line that has served as an axis of oscillating for the most recent GBPUSD up move and a break below this jucture (currently at 1.6048) as confirmation is favored before taking an outright short.
+The fundamental reasons to be short GBPUSD are fairly straight-forward: the latest economic growth forecasts suggest the US will outperform the UK by a significant margin in 2009 and 2010, suggesting the Fed will lead their counterparts at the BOE in raising interest rates and unwinding quantitative easing measures; from a valution standpoint, GBPUSD is highly overvalued versus its implied “fair” exchange rate, bolstering the bearish scenario.
+That said, favorable technical positioning remains elusive: GBPUSD showed signs of a double top at 1.6667 but found near-term support and rebounded at resistance-turned-support marked by the top of a rising channel that had contained prices since mid-March and was overcome in May.
+The previous high has not been taken out and the double top scenario remains valid for the time being.
+We will wait for the current correction to lose steam to enter short.